jiayizhang19/Deep_Learning/HuggingFace/LLM/chapter2/s02_behind_the_pipeline.md

 ### 2. Passing the inputs through the model  -- Inference
 The values we get as output from our model don’t necessarily make sense by themselves.
 Those are not probabilities but **logits**, the raw, unnormalized scores outputted by the last layer of the model.
 ```
+# There are many different architectures available designed to tackle a specific task, for example, AutoModel, BertModel, AutoModelForCausalLM etc.
 from transformers import AutoModelForSequenceClassification

 checkpoint = "distilbert-base-uncased-finetuned-sst-2-english"